 Australia covers 7,682,300 square kilometres of land, making it the sixth largest nation in the world.
 It is surrounded by the Indian and Pacific Oceans.
 To the north, the Arafura and Timor seas separate it from Asia, to the east the Tasman Sea lies between Australia and New Zealand.
-A widespread passenger rail network exists in the major capital cities, but intercity and interstate networks are more limited.
+A widespread passenger rail network exists in the major capital cities, but intercity and interstate rail networks are more limited.
 The Australian rail network consists of 32,784 kilometres of track and is mostly owned by the government, but operated by private companies.

-Large Proportion of Road Freight
+Large Proportion of Road Freight in Australia

 Road transport is a fundamental part of Australia’s transport network.
-Due to Australia’s vast land area and low population density in a large proportion of the country, there is a heavy reliance on roads to transport containers, pallets and other bulky items within the country.
+Due to Australia’s vast land area and low population density in a large proportion of the country, there is a heavy reliance on roads to transport pallets, containers and other bulky items within the country.
 The Australian federal governments have provided extensive funding for road upgrades over the years, to the benefit of both commuters and companies providing couriers services.

-Specialising in Bulky Items Freight
+Specialising in Bulky Items Freight across Australia

 Railways Carry Vast Amount of Freight

 In 2012-13 over one billion tonnes of freight was carried on Australian railways.
 Western Australia alone accounted for more than half of the rail freight, compared to Queensland which moved 22 percent and New South Wales which moved 17 percent.
-It is primarily iron ore and coal which dominate bulk freight movement in Australia, usually within the state.
+It is primarily iron ore and coal which dominate bulky freight movement in Australia, usually within the state.
 The mining industry, which accounts for more than fifty percent of Australia’s exports, relies on railways to transport its products to Australia’s ports to be exported.

 Sea Ports Scattered Along Australia's Coastline